krookzmane/krookzmane/README.md

 ## 🚀 About Me

 Hey!
 I’m a french high school student with a passion for both coding and music.
-Whether I’m scripting in **Bash**, crafting beautiful web pages with **HTML** and **CSS**, or bringing interactivity with **JavaScript**, I love exploring how technology can be creative and expressive.
+I love exploring how technology can be creative and expressive !

 In my free time, you’ll often find me experimenting with new coding projects or making music.
 I’m always open to learning, collaborating, and connecting with others who share similar interests!